NiKrause/orbit-blog/ISSUES.md

 ### Todos, Features, Issues
 - Todos:
+    - [ ] Feature RSS Feed: Auf Web2.0
-    - [ ] add Github Link
+    - [ ] Feature: add Github Link
+    - [ ] Feature: when adding IPFS-image links into markdown, it should also parse external CIDs not just cids which are inside our media library
+    - [ ] Bug: locks & keys in sidebar are updating too late
-    - [ ] when dropping db - ask user before - if drop only locally or also on voyager!
+    - [ ] Feature: when dropping db - ask user before - if drop only locally or also on voyager!
 Drop recursive posts, comments, media and unpin ipfs files
-    - [ ] PostList should be possible to drag posts up and down and order them and store position at the post document
+    - [ ] Feature: PostList should be possible to drag posts up and down and order them and store position at the post document
-    - [ ] warn user if firewall doesn't support ICE (WebRTC/Peer-To-Peer)
+    - [ ] Feature: warn user if firewall doesn't support ICE (WebRTC/Peer-To-Peer)
-    - [ ] le-space.de should be hosted on vercel
+    - [ ] Feature: le-space.de should be hosted on vercel
-        - [ ] run voyager as relay and pinning service
+        - [ ] Feature: run voyager as relay and pinning service
-        - [ ] deliver posts to display photos in social media e.g. Telegram, Twitter etc.
+        - [ ] Feature: deliver posts in classic web2.0 mode to display photos in social media e.g. Telegram, Twitter etc.
-    - [ ] blog author get's lost when updating - author needs to be shortened, the ID is too long, need to hover to see it fully
+    - [x] Bug: blog author get's lost when updating (only on ipns.dweb.link)
+    - [x] Feature: author needs to be shortened, the ID is too long, need to hover to see it fully
         - [ ] obviously it get's lost but when testing locally and in production it is not loosing data
     - [ ] integrated AI spell checker
     - [ ] integrated AI translater via configurable private API url